nicolasochem/tzip/README.md

 ## How to Contribute

-Open a [merge request](https://gitlab.com/tzip/tzip/-/merge_requests) using the [TZIP draft template](https://gitlab.com/tzip/tzip/-/blob/master/drafts/tzip-template.md).
+Open a [merge request](https://gitlab.com/tzip/tzip/-/merge_requests) using the [TZIP draft template](https://gitlab.com/tzip/tzip/-/blob/master/drafts/tzip-template.md) to add a draft to the [drafts] directory.
 An overview of TZIP drafts can be found [here](https://gitlab.com/tzip/tzip/-/tree/master/drafts).

 ## Current TZIPs